 Who we are

 NECSTouR is the Network of European Regions for Sustainable and Competitive Tourism.
-Based in Brussels, it develops Interregional Projects to improve Tourism Governance in Europe.
+Based in Brussels, it develops Interregional Projects and fosters cooperation to enable Sustainable Tourism Governance in Europe.

 NECSTouR is constituted under Belgian law as a not-for-profit association.

 As the network for more than 40 European regional tourism authorities and more than 30 associated members (universities, research institutes, representatives of tourism enterprises and sustainable tourism associations), NECSTouR proactively, and in partnership, work to address challenges by identifying, capturing and sharing best practice solutions with our members and our key partners and alliances across Europe.
 In this way, we help destinations achieve a smarter, more sustainable approach to tourism development.

 To help members deliver the tourism of tomorrow, NECSTouR provides an interregional cooperation strategy focused on the five key strategic approaches, known as the “Five S of sustainable tourism of Tomorrow”: Smart destinations, Sociocultural balance, Skills and talent, Safety and resilience, Statistics and measurability.
 These are complement two cross-cutting initiatives: The Barcelona Declaration “Better Places to Live, Better Places to Visit” and the Smart Specialisation Platform "Digitalisation and Safety for Tourism".

 NECSTouR works to achieve the Tourism of Tomorrow.
 Together, we aim to build a competitive and sustainable model of tourism for Europe - as stated in the Agenda for a Competitive and Sustainable tourism of the European Commission COMM (2007) 621 – “The right balance between the welfare of tourists, the needs of the natural and cultural environment and the development and competitiveness of destinations and business."